NorfolkTate/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+## User Stories

+The project was developed using Agile methodology.
+User stories were written to understand and atriculate business requirements and implemented through GitHub Issues and project board (linked to the repo).

+### User Story 1: Simple Prediction
+**As a farmer**, I want to upload a cherry leaf photo and see whether it is healthy or infected, so that I can make quick treatment decisions in the field

+**Acceptance Criteria:**
+- I can upload `.jpg/.jpeg/.png` images.
+- The image is resized and preprocessed automatically.
+- The model at `outputs/models/cherry_leaf_model.keras` is loaded.
+- A prediction (healthy or powdery_mildew) is displayed with class probabilities

+---

+### User Story 2: Dataset View
+**As a user**, I want to view how the dataset is structured and see examples of each class, so that I can understand the data quality and balance.

+**Acceptance Criteria:**
+- I can choose a dataset split (train/val/test) from `inputs/dataset/`.
+- A bar chart shows the number of images in each class.
+- I can view 4–20 random sample images from either class with captions.
+- A short explanation is provided about differences between healthy and mildew leaves.

+---

+### User Story 3: Model Performance Check
+**As a manager**, I want to review a simple summary of model performance, so that I can trust the system before deploying it.

+**Acceptance Criteria:**
+- If `outputs/metrics.json` exists, show accuracy, precision, recall, and F1.
+- If `outputs/y_true.npy` and `outputs/y_pred.npy` exist, show a confusion matrix.
+- A short explanation of the confusion matrix is provided.
+- If results are missing, a clear message is shown instead of an error.

+---

+### User Story 4: Simple Project Overview
+**As a stakeholder**, I want to see a clear project summary and system readiness check, so that I understand what the tool does and whether it is ready to use.

+**Acceptance Criteria:**
+- The Home page explains the app functions in plain English
+- Instructions are provided for how to use the dashboard

 ## Machine Learning Business Case
 Given the image-based nature of the problem, a binary classification model was deemed suitable.
 A Convolutional Neural Network (CNN) was selected for its proven effectiveness in image classification tasks.